nasa-jpl/ION-DTN/demos/bench-ltp-xlsa/doc/RESULTS.md

 # bench-ltp-xlsa: Measured Results

+> This file is the raw, reproducible benchmark data.
+For the curated,
+> cross-referenced summary that also covers LTP over UDP and the ION 4.1.2
+> baseline, see the **LTP Performance** page in the online documentation
+> (`gh-pages/docs/topics/LTP-Performance.md`).

 End-to-end goodput numbers for LTP carried over the xlsa shared-memory backend, compared to LTP over UDP loopback (`demos/bench-ltp/`), across the bundle-size dimension that bench-ltp sweeps.